UWaterloo-ASL/Agent_Action_Data_Analysis/README.md

 # Agent_Action_Data_Analysis
-This repository keeps code to analyze agents' action collected in ROM.
+This repository keeps code to analyze agents' actions collected in ROM.